yfnaji/gerk/README.md

 <h2 id="get-err-eg">get_errors example</h2>

 The errors for each time step can also be obtained if the `real_value` parameter has been set.

-In our example, we set `real_values=lambda x: math.exp(x)` which will be used to calculate the error at each step.
+In this example, we set `real_values=lambda x: math.exp(x)` which will be used to calculate the error at each step.

 By simply calling `get_errors`, we obtain all the errors in the form of a list (again, no need for parentheses):